Efficient semiparametric estimation and model selection for multidimensional mixtures: Introduction

 We still need however in practice to choose a good partition, for a finite sample size.
 This can be viewed as a model selection problem.
 There is now a huge literature on model selection, both in the frequentist and in the Bayesian literature.
-Roughly speaking the methods can be split into two categories: penalized likelihood types of approaches, which include in particular AIC, BIC, MDL and marginal likelihood (Bayesian) criteria or approaches which consist in estimating the risk of the estimator in each model using for instance bootstrap or cross validation methods.
+Roughly speaking the methods can be split into two categories: penalized likelihood types of approaches, which include in particular AIC (Akaike's Information Criterion), BIC (Bayesian Information Criterion), MDL (Minimum Description Length) and marginal likelihood (Bayesian) criteria or approaches which consist in estimating the risk of the estimator in each model using for instance bootstrap or cross-validation methods.
 In all these cases theory and practice are nowadays well grounded, see for instance \cite{hansen:yu:01}, \cite{robert01}, \cite{barbe:bertail:95}, \cite{massart03}, \cite{maugis2008slope}, \cite{MR2602303}, \cite{ClHj08}, \cite{To10}.
 Most of the existing results above cover parametric or nonparametric models.
-Penalized likelihoods in particular target models wich are best in terms of Kullback-Leibler divergences typically and therefore aim at estimating the whole nonparametric parameter.
-Risk estimation via bootstrap or cross - validation methods are more naturally defined in semiparametric (or more generally setups with nuisance parameters) models, however the theory remains quite limited in cases where the estimation strategy is strongly non linear as encountered here.
+Penalized likelihoods in particular target models which are best in terms of Kullback-Leibler divergences typically and therefore aim at estimating the whole nonparametric parameter.
+Risk estimation via bootstrap or cross-validation methods are more naturally defined in semiparametric (or more generally set-ups with nuisance parameters) models, however the theory remains quite limited in cases where the estimation strategy is strongly non linear as encountered here.